UIU-Developers-Hub/C-STRUCTURE/README.md

 ---

-A comprehensive collection of header files of 'C' language  focusing on the data-structures written by @Fatin Shadab
+A comprehensive collection of header files of 'C' language  focusing on the data-structures started by [@Fatin Shadab](https://github.com/FatinShadab) maintained by [@UIU Developers Hub](https://github.com/UIU-Developers-Hub)

 ---

 Welcome to C-STRUCTURE, your go-to repository for mastering data structures in C. Here, we provide meticulously crafted header files, starting with our flagship implementation: the Singly Linked List (SLL).
 As an open-source contribution hub, this repository serves as a foundation for various data structure implementations, helping developers enhance their skills and contribute to the coding community.

 **Header Files**
--  [**sll.h** ](https://github.com/FatinShadab/C-STRUCTURE/tree/main/SLL) : Implementation of Single Linked List
+-  [**sll.h** ](https://github.com/UIU-Developers-Hub/C-STRUCTURE/tree/main/SLL) : Implementation of 'Single Linked List'
+-  [**dll.h** ](https://github.com/UIU-Developers-Hub/C-STRUCTURE/tree/main/DLL) : Implementation of 'Doubly Linked List'

 **Features**